1 Thessalonians 4:13-15; Revelation 11:15-18, 14:14-20, 20:4-6

 Based on the similarity in the description of the events in Matthew 24:30-31 and 1 Thessalonians 4:13-18, I believe that they are referring to the same event – the second coming of Jesus.
 If this is so, then it makes sense that what follows the event described in Matthew 24:30-31 also follows the event described in 1 Thessalonians 4:13-18.
-As I noted in a previous post titled, “When Jesus returns, it won’t be Christians who are ‘taken away,’” as well as another one titled, “Could the parable of the thief in the night be a warning to Christians?” it’s my contention that what follows Jesus’ return will be immediate, dire, and permanent consequences for those unprepared for it.
+As I noted in a previous post titled, “When Jesus returns, it won’t be Christians who are ‘taken away,’” as well as another one titled, “Why the parable of the thief in the night may be a warning to Christians,” it’s my contention that what follows Jesus’ return will be immediate, dire, and permanent consequences for those unprepared for it.
 This makes sense when you consider the warnings found in the parables recorded in Matthew 24:36 — 25:46.
 It seems when noting these that there will be no second chance – no period of years – for those who aren’t prepared for Jesus’ return to get themselves right with Him once this event takes place.
 It’s my belief that it’s a “once-and-done” event.

 The last trumpet – 1 Corinthians 15:51-52

 51 Listen, I tell you a mystery: We will not all sleep, but we will all be changed— 52 in a flash, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, the dead will be raised imperishable, and we will be changed.
 (1 Corinthians 15:51-52)